 - 14 hours of online learning including associated homework that must be completed BEFORE attending the first webinar.

 - Online learning is self-paced, flexible 24/7 access.
-This particular training was designed for viewing on a Windows laptop or desktop computer.
+This training was designed for viewing on a Windows laptop or desktop computer.

 - 1-2 hours Competency Conversation